ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Construction

 \subsubsection{Quality Control}

-To ensure the reliability and balance of the dataset, we perform quality control from three perspectives: correctness, diversity, and difficulty balance.
+To ensure the reliability and balance of the dataset, we perform quality control from three perspectives: correctness, diversity, and difficulty balance \final{(more details in Appendix~\ref{apx:quality-control-details})}.
 Incorrect question–answer pairs are either manually corrected or discarded.
 We then involve both automatic checks and manual adjustments to ensure consistency and coverage across all difficulty levels.
 One reserved example is shown in Figure~\ref{fig:overview}.